agapow/simpleredcapbuilder/README.txt

 REDCap is a fabulously useful tool for creating web databases, including a useful scheme for defining the database schema ("data dictionaries") in plain CSV files.
 However, difficulties arise when designing complex schema.
-It is cumbersome to code multiuple occurences of essentially the same field (e.g.
+It is cumbersome to code multiple occurrences of essentially the same field (e.g.
 ``sample_1 ... sample_2 ...``).
 If changes need to be made, keeping wording and
 behaviour consistent across multiple instances is tedious.
-If a number of similar databases have to be deployed, the consistency problem is multipled.
+If a number of similar databases have to be deployed, the consistency problem is multiplied.

 ``simpleredcapbuilder`` allows you to write REDCap schema in a more compact form that allows for repetition of rows, sections and forms (instruments), with